NISA

 Coexistence with the Fishing Industry

 The offshore industry can deliver a more sustainable future for the fishing community.
+NISA is endeavouring to develop a collaborative approach to capturing benefits of sharing a marine space to deliver both sustainable energy generation and food production for mutual benefit.
 Offshore renewable energy can and should support those earning a living from the mutually shared waters.
-The existing fishing practices in this area are considered during reviews of our design layouts.
-As more information becomes available from our surveys and our design layouts are updated, we will be able to get a better understanding of how the project might interact with local fishing practices carried out in this specific area.
+The existing fishing practices in this area have been considered during reviews of our design layouts endeavouring to allow for continued fishing.
+As more information becomes available from our surveys and our design matures, we will be able to get a better understanding of how the project might interact with local fishing practices carried out in this specific area.

-NISA is committed to working towards supporting the sustainability of the local fishing communities and working with individual fishers to establish how this can best be achieved.
+NISA is committed to working towards supporting the sustainability of the local fishing communities and working with individual fishers and representative orgainsations to establish how this can best be achieved.

 To view all Marine Notices, click here.